typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 `sidebar.autoConfiguration`

-Set to `false` to disable sidebar generation.
+Set to `false` to disable sidebar metadata added to frontmatter.
 Defaults to `true`.

 `sidebar.categoryLabel`

 The sidebar main parent category label.
-Defaults to `API`.
+Defaults to entry page title.

+`sidebar.readmeLabel`

+The label of the readme page.
+Defaults to the h1 title of the readme page.
+Ignored if `readme=none`.

 `sidebar.indexLabel`

-The label of the main index page.
-Please note if `readme=none` this option has no effect because the index page becomes the root page.
-Defaults to `Index`.
+The label of the index page.
+Defaults to the index page title.

 `sidebar.position`